Data and Evaluation

 The following research is being undertaken under the Action Plan:

 - A ‘demand study’ for alcohol treatment services in the Northern Territory has commenced and is being led by the Menzies School of Health Research and the University of New South Wales.
 The study will inform NT Government decisions in relation to alcohol treatment services across the Territory.
 The first stage report is expected in the first quarter of 2019.

-- An update of the 2009 study Harms from and Costs of Alcohol Consumption in the Northern Territory is being undertaken by Menzies School of Health Research.
-This report was referred to in the Alcohol Policies and Legislation Review Final Report, reporting that the economic cost of alcohol-related harm in the Northern Territory was $640 million (based on 2004 statistics).
-The study will provide an updated economic assessment of the cost of alcohol-related harm in the Northern Territory, and will increase our understanding of alcohol-related trends to better inform policy and investment.
+- In February 2019, Government released the economic study, Harms from and Costs of Alcohol Consumption in the Northern Territory undertaken by Menzies School of Health Research, using 2015/16 data.
+The report found that the social cost of alcohol-related harm in the Northern Territory is $1.38 billion per year (tangible and intangible costs).
+The study provides an updated economic assessment of the cost of alcohol-related harm in the Northern Territory, and will increases our understanding of alcohol-related trends to better inform policy and investment.